-As you’ve discovered, the question of birth control can be a touchy and controversial subject, especially within the Christian community.
-We realize that believers from different faith backgrounds have drawn very different conclusions in this area, and as a non-denominational family outreach we don’t feel it’s our place to force our opinions on anyone.
+The question of birth control can be touchy and controversial, especially in the Christian community.
+Believers from different faith backgrounds come to different conclusions — and as a non-denominational family outreach we don’t feel it’s our place to force our opinions on anyone.

 Articles and Position Statements